 Scottish Episcopal Church History

-The one in which Scotland welcomes its first woman bishop; same-sex marriage is agreed and, because of it, some congregations and individuals leave the Church
+The one in which Scotland's first woman bishop is appointed; same-sex marriage is agreed and, because of it, some congregations and individuals leave the Church

 A Moment in the Century: The end of a journey

 On March 1st 2018 a journey ended.
 The ending had been long anticipated and it came in Saint Andrew's Cathedral in Aberdeen on a very snowy morning , on what most of the world thought of as Saint David's Day and the North-East of Scotland as Saint Marnan of Aberchirder's Day.
 An historic day for the episcopal ordination and consecration of the first woman bishop in the Scottish Church.
 Women were ordained as deacons from 1986, as priests from 1984, and the General Synod in 2003 agreed that they could be bishops.
 Fifteen years later Canon Anne Dyer is consecrated as Bishop of Aberdeen and Orkney .